sieczkah/CodeWars_Adder/README.md

 In the future I want it to track the challenge ( done kata, completed days, how much I need to do to keep on track)

-Edit: I reorganized the code, and GUI itself, added msgboxes.
+<p style="color:gray"><b>Edit:</b> I reorganized the code, and GUI itself, added msgboxes.
-Edit2: 11.03.
+<b>Edit2:</b> 11.03.
 Realized Codewars provides info with json files, rewirted the code to use JSON instead of BeautifulSoup scrapping
 Added Simple statistic (need to restyle interface and add more options to stats).
-Right now it only counts total Kata according to .py files in directories, need also to let main directory choice
+Right now it only counts total Kata according to .py files in directories, need also to let main directory choice</p>